Secret of the Wings: Plot

 The next day, Tinker Bell arrives at the border with an ice-powered snowmaker.
-With the machine keeping her cool, Peri crosses over and Tink introduces her to her friends and shows her the warm side of Pixie Hollow.
-After a while, the machine starts running out of ice and Peri’s wings begin to wilt.
-Tink and her friends rush her to the border where they meet Lord Milori, who takes Peri back to the woods.
-Queen Clarion arrives and explains that she was the one who instated the law.
-Tinker Bell and Periwinkle tearfully say goodbye to each other forever.
-Lord Milori knocks the snow-maker into the stream under the bridge, where it gets caught by some rocks.
+With the machine keeping her cool, Periwinkle crosses over and Tinker Bell introduces her to her friends, showing her the warm side of Pixie Hollow.
+The machine eventually starts running out of ice and Periwinkle’s wings begin to wilt.
+Tinker Bell and her friends rush her to the border and meet Lord Milori, who takes Periwinkle back to the Woods.
+Queen Clarion later explains that she was the one who instated the law.
+Tinker Bell and Periwinkle say goodbye to each other forever.
+Lord Milori knocks the snow-maker into the stream under the bridge, where it gets caught by rocks.

-Tinker Bell and Periwinkle are told, by Queen Clarion and Lord Milori respectively, the story of two fairies who fell in love, one from the warm seasons, the other from the Winter Woods.
-As their romance grew, one of them crossed the border, resulting in them breaking a wing; a damage that there was no known cure for.
-After this, Queen Clarion declared the separation of the warm fairies from the winter fairies in order to prevent any incidents like the one from the story from happening again.
+Tinker Bell and Periwinkle are told, by Queen Clarion and Lord Milori respectively, the story of two fairies who fell in love, one from the warm seasons, the other from the Woods.
+As their romance grew, one of them crossed the border, resulting in them breaking a wing; a damage for which there was no known cure.
+Clarion declared the separation of the warm fairies from the winter fairies to prevent any similar incidents from happening again.

-Receiving news of an emergency, Tinker Bell and the Queen fly back to the border where they find that the snow-maker has been collecting ice from the stream, generating snow continuously and causing a massive blizzard.
-Tink and her friends manage to free the snow-maker, but a freeze that will engulf Pixie Hollow begins to spread, and will eventually reach the Pixie Dust tree.
-Trying to think of what to do, Tink notices that a Periwinkle flower that Peri had covered in frost is still alive and flies to the Winter Woods.
-As she approaches Peri and her friends, Tink’s wings freeze and she crash lands.
-Peri’s friends explain that frost keeps the warm air inside like a blanket and they return to the pixie dust tree to cover it in frost.
-Though it seems like an impossible task for only three fairies, they are soon joined by Lord Milori who brings reinforcements, and all the winter fairies work to frost as much of the warm seasons as possible.
-As the freeze approaches, Lord Milori warns the warm fairies to take cover, including the Queen whom he gives his cape, revealing one of his wings is broken.
+Receiving news of an emergency, Tinker Bell and Clarion return to the border and find that the snow-maker has been collecting ice from the stream, generating snow and causing a blizzard.
+Tinker Bell and her friends free the snow-maker, but a freeze that will engulf Pixie Hollow begins to spread, and will eventually reach the Pixie Dust tree.
+Tink notices that a Periwinkle flower that Periwinkle had covered in frost is still alive and flies to the Woods.
+As she approaches the winter fairies, Tinker Bell wings freeze and she crash lands.
+Periwinkle’s friends explain that frost keeps the warm air inside like a blanket and they return to the pixie dust tree to cover it in frost.
+The three fairies are joined by Milori, who brings reinforcements, and all the winter fairies work to frost as much of the warm seasons as possible.
+As the freeze approaches, Lord Milori warns the warm fairies to take cover, including Clarion whom he gives his cape, revealing one of his wings is broken.